One-week Northern Europe by train itinerary

 Day 5: Paris > Chur

 Take an early evening walk around the car-free old town of Chur.
 Switzerland’s oldest city lies on the banks of the Rhine and is surrounded by vineyards and mountains.
-Climb up to the Haldenhüttli for the best view over the city then enjoy tasty local dishes like cheese fondue, barley soup or capuns (dumplings wrapped in a chard leaf).
+Climb up to the Haldenhüttli for the best view over the city then enjoy tasty local dishes like cheese fondue, barley soup or capuns (dumplings wrapped in a Swiss chard leaf).

 Day 6: The Bernina Express

-Spend the next day travelling to Milan on board the Bernina Express – it’s one of Europe’s most scenic train journeys and a real highlight of the trip.
-The Bernina Express runs through the spectacular scenery of the Swiss Alps, passing hilltop castles and traditional mountain villages and crossing bridges and viaducts as it follows the River Plessur.
+Spend the next day travelling to Milan on board the Bernina Express – this is one of Europe’s most scenic train journeys and is a real highlight of the trip.

+The Bernina Express runs through the spectacular scenery of the Swiss Alps, passing hilltop castles and mountain villages and crossing bridges and viaducts as it follows the River Plessur.
 After passing the swanky ski resort of St Moritz it climbs up into the Upper Engadin valley to its highest point at 2253 metres before descending back down to Tirano.

-To ride the Bernina Express panoramic train, you need to pay an extra reservation fee on top of the usual ticket price (otherwise you’ll be in a normal train and have to change along the way) – this varies through the year.
-It’s CHF 26 (€26) from June–September, CHF 24 (€24) from March–May and in October or CHF 20 (€20) from November–February.
+To ride the Bernina Express panoramic train, you need to pay an extra reservation fee on top of the ticket price (otherwise you’ll be in a normal train and have to change along the way).
+The fee is CHF 44 (€48) from June–October and CHF 40 (€44) the rest of the year.

 Day 7: Milan